 However, the ICA will not agree to such an arrangement unless there is a reason for such a request.
 Usually such requests are approved if there is a financial need involved or there are expenses related to extensive rehabilitative activities.
 If such a payment is agreed to both the insurance company and the injured party must sign a waiver that states they will not appeal the decision.

 Over the course of time if someone is receiving payment for an unscheduled partial permanent disability they may also want to file a Petition for Rearrangement or Readjustment of Compensation.
 One would do so if their ability to earn a living decreases due to a worsening of their disability.
 After reviewing information regarding the request and the state of the petitioning party, the ICA will determine if such a request is valid and either approve or disapprove it.

 If you have been severely injured in a workplace accident and have a permanent partial or full disability or if a loved one has been killed in such an accident, you may have recourse in civil court.
 For a complimentary, no-obligation consultation regarding your Arizona workers’ compensation claim, please contact Arizona Injury Law Group, Attorneys at Law, PLLC, by calling 602-346-9009.
-We’ll be happy to meet with you, listen to your story, and help you determine how to proceed.
+Our accident claim lawyers will be happy to meet with you, listen to your story, and help you determine how to proceed.

-If you wish to hire an attorney, the Industrial Commission of Arizona recommends that you consult with an attorney who is a specialist in Workers’ Compensation.
+If you wish to hire a work injury lawyer in Phoenix, AZ, the Industrial Commission of Arizona recommends that you consult with an attorney who is a specialist in Workers’ Compensation.
 Both Weston and Briana are certified specialists in Workers’ Compensation by the State Bar of Arizona.
 They provide free consultations and will evaluate your case without any obligation.